Saturday, May 16, 2026

 In 1896 the pair opened their own music hall, showcasing many of the leading talents of the day, and often featuring costumes by Caroline Siedle.
 In 1904 the pair separated and Weber took over the music hall on his own, teaming up with Florenz Ziegfeld.
 Fields joined Hamlin & Mitchell and Sam Shubert and went on to produce other musicals at his own theater, starting with It Happened in Nordland

 Since this drawing only mentions Mr. Fields company, it seems likely that this piece dates sometime after 1904.
-Then again, perhaps Siedle worked more directly with Fields than Weber which makes this more difficult to date.
+Then again, perhaps Siedle worked more directly with Fields than Weber which would make this more difficult to date.

 This photo, from the Museum of the City of New York, is from Whoop-Dee-Do, produced in 1903 by Weber & Fields and costumed by Siedleand shows what I think might be a similar set of "chair girls".
 This doesn’t seem to be the production the drawing was intended for, as the dresses in this photo definitely do not appear to be based on this design.
 Perhaps there were additional girls in an alternate dress design?
 Or maybe this concept was used in more than one production?
 After all this time, it’s difficult to say!